importbq/bis557/README.md

 ## Example

-We have two examples here to show the usage of linear\_model and gradient descent:
+We have an example here to show the usage of linear\_model:

 ``` r
 library(bis557)